call signs 1V- 12V

 3 June 1942:

-The Japanese strafed the PBY piloted by Lt (jg) Jack F. Litsey, VP-41, as he was preparing to take off, setting it on fire and killing AP1c Merlyn B. Dawson and RM3c Martin H. Zeller.
+Six Zeros from Ryujo and two from Junyo had been making low-level strafing attacks against AA positions and targets of opportunity.
+They strafed the PBY-5A (?
+BuNo) piloted by Lt (jg) Jack F. Litsey, VP-41, as he was preparing to take off, setting it on fire and killing AP1c Merlyn B. Dawson and RM3c Martin H. Zeller.
 Lt (jg) Litsey turned and headed back to the ramp.

-Lieutenant (jg) Kirmsh avoided the fighters by flying into the cloud cover.
+Lieutenant (jg) Kirmsie avoided the fighters by flying into the cloud cover.

 Ensign William Doerr encountered fighters, but did not suffer damages.

 Two Japanese fighters attacked Ens.
-Hidebrant off the south coast of Unalaska.
+Hildebrant off the south coast of Unalaska.
 The crew claimed one shot down and the other forced to turn away.

 4 June 1942: